utiasSTARS/ROB498-flight/instructions/hardware/jetson_nano.md

 <!-- - MAVROS by default publishes information at a very low rate, or not publishes them at all.
 We can enable data streams, and set the publish rate by running `rosservice call /mavros/set_message_interval TOPIC_ID DESIRED_RATE` in the third terminal.
 Topic IDs can be found [here](https://mavlink.io/en/messages/common.html).
 For example, if we want to publish odometry (pose) at 100 Hz then we can run `rosservice call /mavros/set_message_interval 331 100` where 331 is the ID for odometry.  -->

 **IMPORTANT:** The pose reported by the motion capture system depends on the markers mounted on the quadrotor.
-It is IMPERATIVE that the motion capture estimates be **aligned** with quadrotor body frame: If the quadrotor is manually moved forward, the pose reported by motion capture system should change accordingly (`translation.x` field of `/vicon/ROB498_Drone/ROB498_Drone` should increase).
+It is IMPERATIVE that the motion capture estimates be **aligned** with quadrotor body frame: If the quadrotor is manually moved forward, the pose reported by motion capture system should change accordingly (`translation.x` field of `/Vicon/ROB498_Drone/ROB498_Drone` should increase).
 Similarly roll, pitch, and yaw angle changes need to be verified by manually moving the quadrotor.

-## Use Realsense T265 Tracking Camera For Pose Estimation
+## Use Realsense T265 Tracking Camera for Pose Estimation

 In the absence of GPS, the Cube uses the internal IMU to estimate its pose, which will drift over time.
 Fortunately, the Realsense T265 camera can use both the IMU and viusal feature to provide more stable pose estimations.
 To use the Realsense VIO output
 1. Launch the realsense camera driver: